partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Clock: A map?

-Momo: Yeah, nobody can know the entirety of this place.
+Momo: Yeah, nobody can know this place in its entirety.
 Since we don't have the slightest idea of where to go, with a map we'd figure it out, right?
 We can look for any inconspicuous places!

 Judy: Momo-chan, that's great!
 Great!